-Algeria is Africa's biggest country, although most of its territory is desert.
+Algeria, home to 44 million inhabitants, is Africa's biggest country although most of its territory is desert.

 More than 80 percent of the population lives along the Mediterranean coast, where the capital Algiers is located.
 Nearly 54 percent are younger than 30.

-The country counts some 10 million ethnic Berbers, most of them living in Kabylie, a mountainous region to the east of Algiers.
+The country counts some 10 million ethnic Amazigh (Berbers), most of them living in Kabylie, a mountainous region to the east of Algiers.

-Algeria's official languages are Arabic and the Berber language Tamazight but not French, although it is widely spoken.
+Algeria's official languages are Arabic and the Berber language Tamazigh but not former colonial language French, although it is widely spoken.

 Former French colony

 A French colony since 1830, Algeria became independent in 1962 after a war which lasted nearly eight years.